chandur626/ClassMateBot/README.md

 ## :dart: Basic Overview

 This project helps to improve the life of students, TAs and teachers by automating many mundane tasks which are sometimes done manually.
 ClassMateBot is a discord bot made in Python and could be used for any discord channel.

+In Iteration 2, we added 5 main quality-of-life improvements to be more useful to admins (Professor and TA) and students alike.

 ---

 ## :orange_book: Description

 There are three basic user groups in a ClassMateBot, which are Students, Professor and TAs.
 Some basic tasks for the bot for the students user group should be automating the task of group making for projects or homewroks, Projection deadline reminders, etc. For TAs it is taking up polls, or answering FAQs asked by the students.

-Our ClassMateBot focuses on the student side of the discord channel, i.e. currently it focuses on the problems faced by the students while using these discord channels.

-The user stories covered here would be more concerned about the activities for the channel for Software Engineering class in North Carolina State University for the Fall 2021 semester.
+Our ClassMateBot focuses on the student side of the discord channel, i.e. currently it focuses on the problems faced by the students while using these discord channels.The user stories covered here would be more concerned about the activities for the channel for Software Engineering class in North Carolina State University for the Fall 2021 semester.

+For Iteration 2, we aimed to expand the Bot's functionality so Professors and TAs can be more efficient and widened our scope outside of just our Software Engineering class.
+We researched how different classes in different programs (ex.
+Social Sciences, English, Humanities) could benefit from an improved bot.
+We believe our bot's commands like auto-grouping students, sending emails directly from discord to students, sentiment analysis, visualizing data/statistics, greatly benefits class management and information distribution.

 ---